-You are cordially invited to attend the Southwest Library Book Discussion at 1 p.m. on Sat., Sept.
-27. Copies of this month's title, The Warmth of Other Suns by Isabel Wilkerson, are available for checkout at the information desk.
+You are cordially invited to attend the Southwest Book Discussion at 1 p.m. on Sat., April 30.
+Copies of this month's title, So You've Been Publicly Shamed by Jon Ronson are available for checkout at the information desk.

 Spring into reading!
 Please join the Friends of the Southwest Library for the annual Spring Book Sale.
 Located in the library's program room on the second floor, you'll find tons of books, DVDs, and more for all ages.
 All items are priced at just $1 or less, and all sale proceeds will support events and supplies for the Southwest Neighborhood Library.
 The sale will run for two days, so do not miss this great event!

 Saturday, April 16: 10 a.m. - 3 p.m.

 Sunday, April 17: 1:30 p.m. - 4 p.m.

 You are cordially invited to attend the Tuesday computer classes at Southwest Library from 10 a.m. until 12 noon.
 Each session is devoted to a different computer related topic.
 The March schedule includes:

 Please note that class will not be held March 8,